zuozhenggh/learning-library/developer-library/microservices-unified-observability/diagnosability-usecase/diagnosability-usecase.md

 ## Introduction

-This lab will show you how setup an alert when an exception/failure occurs in the system and allow you to diagnose and debug the issue.
+This lab will show you how setup an alert for when an exception/failure occurs in the system and allow you to diagnose and debug the issue.

-Estimated lab Time - 5 minutes
+Estimated lab Time - 10 minutes

 ## Task 1: Notice propagation metrics and create Alert for message propagation failure case